Caring for Aging Bones: Osteoporosis and Arthritis in Seniors

-Our bones are relied upon for a lot of hard work to support the mobility of our bodies, and bone health is deeply important for overall quality of life.
-But the truth is that our bones are among the most greatly altered body parts affected by the process of aging.
+Our bones are relied upon for a lot of hard work to support our bodies’ mobility, and bone health is essential for overall quality of life.
+But the truth is that our bones are among the most significantly altered body parts affected by the process of aging.
+Osteoporosis and arthritis weaken the bones, resulting in the potential for a variety of adverse outcomes like fractures, breaks, and falls that can lead to further damage to the body.

-More than half of seniors will have to contend with bone-related health issues like osteoporosis and arthritis.
-These conditions weaken the bones resulting in the potential for a variety of negative outcomes like fractures, breaks, and falls that can lead to further damage to the body.
-These diseases can make everyday life uncomfortable, painful, and strenuous for seniors, so it is important to stay attentive in order to detect early warning signs.
+So, it is important to stay attentive in order to detect early warning signs.
 Prompt action should be taken to help avoid or minimize the impacts of bone diseases on seniors’ lives.

 Osteoporosis and Arthritis